Skip to content

 Why would my DHEAs be high?

-This happens in PCOS and is related to insulin resistance.
-Insulin resistance is when your body is making insulin, but your body isn’t responding to it well.
-Insulin promotes the excessive production of DHEA from the ovaries and the adrenal glands.
+This occurs in PCOS and is associated with insulin resistance.
+Insulin resistance occurs when your body produces insulin, but cells don’t respond to it effectively.
+Insulin promotes excessive production of DHEA by the ovaries and adrenal glands.
 Too much will inhibit ovulation.
-In addition to infertility, too much Dehydroepiandrosterone also causes several unwanted symptoms like acne, head hair loss, irregular periods and excessive body or facial hair growth.
+In addition to infertility, too much Dehydroepiandrosterone also causes several unwanted symptoms like acne, hair loss, irregular periods and excessive body or facial hair growth.

 What should I do?

 Have your DHEAs blood level checked.
-It’s one of many hormones that are often NOT checked by your family doctor OR fertility clinic, but healthy levels are vital to healthy fertility.
+It’s one of many hormones that are often NOT checked by your family doctor OR fertility clinic, but maintaining healthy levels is vital for fertility.
 In my patients, if it hasn’t been done, I always order it along with all of those other hormones that haven’t been checked, even at a fertility clinic.

 References: